How to Get Priority Pass Lounge Access For Business Travel

 FAQs

-Can you bring a guest with a Priority Pass?
+Can You Bring a Guest With a Priority Pass?

 It depends on your membership or credit card.
 Some plans include guest access, so check your details in the app before you arrive.
+Most credit card memberships allow 2 guests for free, while direct Priority Pass memberships typically charge $35 per guest.

-If you travel for work a few times a year, Priority Pass is probably worth it—even more so if membership is included in your cardholder benefits.
-You’ll save money on airport food, get a quiet space to work (or sleep on red-eye layovers), and avoid the chaos of crowded terminals.
+If you travel for work a few times a year, Priority Pass is probably worth it, even more so if membership is included in your cardholder benefits.
+You'll save money on airport food, get a quiet space to work (or sleep on red-eye layovers), and avoid the chaos of crowded terminals.

-Can I eat for free with Priority Pass?
+Can I Eat for Free With Priority Pass?